m-ender/retina/README.md

 Retina is a command-line tool, which lets you run regular expressions (loaded from files) on anything given to it via standard input.
 This lets you essentially treat regular expressions as a programming language, where the programs have a rather rigid, but configurable I/O framework (with Retina being the language's interpreter).
 Under the hood, it uses .NET's regex engine, which means that both the .NET flavour and the ECMAScript flavour are available.

-"Retina" is also totally an acronym, but I haven't quite settled on its meaning yet. ;)
+"Retina" might be retconned into an acronym at some point, but I haven't quite settled on its meaning yet. ;)

 ## Running Retina